WCBM: Rescue from bankruptcy & the Mangione ownership

-Power Boost
+Power boost

 In 2001, WCBM completed construction on a new six-tower transmitter array in Randallstown, Maryland.
 WCBM went to a daytime power of 50,000 watts in 2004.
 The nighttime power increased to 20,000 watts.
 At the end of his contract with WBAL, on July 1, 2006, Limbaugh returned to WCBM.
 WBAL did not renew its contract with Premiere Networks due to the high cost.
 The station decided to go with a local host and use the extra money to win back the broadcast rights to the Baltimore Orioles and to go after the rights to the Baltimore Ravens football team.
 Limbaugh's show replaced G. Gordon Liddy in the early afternoon time slot.
 The Mark Levin Show, syndicated by Westwood One, debuted on the same day as Limbaugh's return, airing from 7 to 9 p.m.

 In 2009, WCBM dropped the ABC News Radio Network and switched to Fox News Radio for its world and national news coverage.
 This change coincided with competitor 1090 WBAL's change to an all news morning show.
-For both WCBM and WBAL, new station sweepers, imaging, station ID's and music accompanied the changes in programming.
+For both WCBM and WBAL, new station sweepers, imaging, station IDs and music accompanied the changes in programming.
 WCBM's imaging now centers on its affiliation with Fox News.
 During the end of 2020, WCBM changed national news affiliation from Fox News to Townhall News, part of the Salem Radio Network.

-Popular Personalities
+Lineup changes

 On October 31, 2019, veteran personality Frank Luber retired after 31 years with WCBM, 27 of them hosting "Maryland's Wake Up Call."
-Luber's co-host, Sean Casey, was teamed with former late morning host Bruce Elliott for "The Morning Drive with Casey & Elliott."
+Luber's co-host, Sean Casey, was teamed with former late morning host Bruce Elliott for "The Morning Drive with Casey & Elliott".
 Derek Hunter, formerly of 1090 WBAL, took Elliott's time slot, 9 to 11:45 a.m.
-Derek Hunter has been with WCBM since 2019.
+Hunter departed the station in 2023.

-With the death of syndicated host Rush Limbaugh in February 2021, WCBM management decided to replace his popular early afternoon show with local programming.
+With the death of syndicated host Rush Limbaugh in February 2021, WCBM management decided to temporarily replace his popular early afternoon show with local programming.
 Derek Hunter was moved to Limbaugh's early afternoon time slot, with Elliott relocated to late mornings and Casey remaining as the wake-up host.

-Programming

-Weekdays on WCBM, local hosts are heard from 6 a.m. to 3 p.m.
-The morning drive time show is "Casey and Company" with Sean Casey.
-He's followed by Bruce Elliott and Bill O'Reilly's 15-minute commentary.
-In early afternoons, Derek Hunter is heard.
-The rest of the schedule is made up of nationally syndicated shows: Sean Hannity, Mark Levin, Dan Bongino, "Coast to Coast AM with George Noory" and Todd Starnes.